Skip to main content

 Type: On-ear | Battery life: 24h (19h+ in test) | Wireless range: 33ft (10m) | Noise cancelling: No | Charging: 2h – Micro-USB | Mic & Controls: Yes | Bluetooth codecs: n/a | Water resistance: IP67 | Features: 4 volume limiter modes, 3.5mm port

-If you’re concerned your little one will trash the new headphones you’ll buy, then the Wave make the most sense.
+If you’re concerned your little one will trash the new headphones you’ll buy, then the Wave headphones make the most sense.

 The lightweight plastic construction is flexible enough to survive quite a bit of abuse.
 And if they come in contact with water, no worries, they’re fully waterproof.

 Additionally, they come with 3 volume control modes, including a max 75 dB Toddler Mode.
+This makes them safe for 1 year olds and up.
+You just put them in Toddler Mode and forget about it.

-Moreover, a 19-hour+ battery life (from our test) is plenty of juice even for a demanding user.
+Moreover, a 19-hour+ battery life (from our test) is plenty of juice, even for a demanding user.

-But they have no active noise cancelling for ambient noise reduction.
+However, they have no active noise cancelling for ambient noise reduction.
 And despite the adjustable headband, the on-ear fit is less comfortable than the bigger over-ear fit.
+Also, the cushioned ear pads aren’t the thickest, but that’s probably for the better.
+You don’t want your toddler to wear them all the time.

 BuddyPhones Play+